While performing a Google PageSpeed test, you might get the following notice:

 Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption.

 Images are a vital part of any website, enhancing both its visual appeal and user engagement.
 However, images will slow down your site if they aren’t optimized properly.
-That’s why it’s important to learn how to serve images in nex-gen formats.
-In this post, we’ll explain what next-gen image formats are, why they’re better, and how you can serve them in WordPress using tools like W3 Total Cache.
+That’s why it’s important to learn how to serve images in next-gen formats.
+In this post, we’ll explain what next-gen image formats are, why they’re better, and how you can use them in WordPress with tools like W3 Total Cache.

 In a recent test, we converted all of our images to WebP and added 9 points to the Google PageSpeed score!
 Review the test results to see how we did it!